fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 ### SMS usage fees

-The price of a SMS message is accrued per-message segment.
+The price of an SMS message is accrued per-message segment.
 The per-message segment charge is based on the country/region of the message, as shown in the following table:

 |Country/Region |Send Message |Receive Message |
 |:-----|:-----|:-----|